 Wait for Nicole to finish editing your beautiful wedding photos

 Cry over them, and hug your partner.
 Tell them how awesome they are.

 E-mail Nicole and tell her how much you love your wedding photos

 Frequently Asked Questions about getting married at Boston City Hall

-$50 for ‘Marriage Intention Form for a Marriage License’
+$50 fee for ‘Marriage Intention Form for a Marriage License’

-$75 in cash for payment for the Boston City Hall wedding ceremony
+$75 fee in cash for payment for the Boston City Hall wedding ceremony

 This ‘Marriage Intention Form for a Marriage License’ application needs to be filled out at 1 City Hall Square, Room 213 Boston, MA 02201-2006.

-When arriving at Boston City Hall, you’ll have to go through a metal detector and then find your way to the correct floor.
+When arriving at the Boston City Hall location, you’ll have to go through a metal detector and then find your way to the correct floor.
 I always advise to arrive between 20-30 minutes early, but I am the type of person who hates being late.

 Bring your newly obtained license and $75 in CASH for payment for the ceremony (and an extra $25 in case you are late!)